How to Develop Incredible Self-Discipline

 - Playing a sport because you find it enjoyable and fun.

-- Weightlifting and exercising to stay fit and healthy for yourself.
+- Weightlifting and exercising to get stronger for yourself.

 This is the first step towards developing incredibly strong self-discipline.
 You must first determine the motivation behind wanting to build it in the first place.